A Blog Cover Single Image

 Need more help here?
 See our guide on the best platform to sell local food online.

 Etsy is a weaker fit for food sellers whose business is primarily local.
 If most of your customers pick up orders at your door, at the farmers market, or at a local drop-off point, Etsy's shipping-focused model doesn't match your workflow.
-For those vendors, there are places to sell homemade food that aren't Etsy or Shopify that better fit a local pickup model.
 It's also a weaker fit for sellers who want direct customer relationships, since Etsy controls that communication channel.

 An independent website fits food sellers who already have a customer base they can drive to the site.
 If you sell at farmers markets and have regulars who ask whether they can order from you between market days, your own website gives those customers a place to order without competing with thousands of other sellers for attention.